 - add_supplier_2_price

 The numeric indicator for each column header should increase with each supplier that is being added to the product(s).
-The first additional supplier is 1, the second is 2, the third is 3, and so on.
+The first additional supplier is 1, the second is 2, the third is 3, etc.

 The supplier populated in the supplier_name, supplier_code, and supply_price columns will always form the default supplier for a product and display first.

-Changing the column position in the CSV/XLSX file will have no effect on the supplier order in Retail POS.
+Changing the column position in the spreadsheet file will have no effect on the supplier order in Retail POS.

 Populate the cells under each header with the relevant supplier information for that product.
-Each product can have none, one or more of supplier name, code and price.
-If the cell is left blank, the information for that supplier will simply be ignored for that specific product when imported.
+Each product can have none, one, or more of supplier name, code, and price.
+If the cell is left blank, the information for that supplier will be ignored for that specific product when imported.

-When adding suppliers to products with variants, all variants need to have the same supplier name.
-If one of the variants doesn't have the same supplier name as the rest of the family, the import will error.
+When adding suppliers to products with variants, all variants must have the same supplier name.
+If one of the variants doesn't have the same supplier name as the rest of the family, the import will have errors.

-You must populate the three add supplier columns (add_supplier_X_name, add_supplier_X_code, and add_supplier_X_price) for each additional supplier, otherwise, all information for that supplier will be ignored.
+You must populate the three add supplier columns (add_supplier_X_name, add_supplier_X_code, and add_supplier_X_price) for each additional supplier or all information for that supplier will be ignored.

-When the CSV/XLSX has been completed, Products and click Import.
+- When the spreadsheet has been completed, navigate to Products and click Import.

-Click Choose a file to upload... and select the file you have just created.
-The CSV/XLSX validator will read all columns and assign them to the corresponding data fields within Retail POS.
+- Click Choose a file to upload... and select the file you just created.
+The spreadsheet validator will read all columns and assign them to the corresponding data fields within Retail POS.

-If the validator detects any errors you will be taken to the column matching screen.
-Here you'll be able to view any unmatched columns and fix them by selecting the correct column from the drop-down menu or clicking Don't Import to ignore the column.
+If the validator detects any errors, you will be taken to the column matching screen to view any unmatched columns.
+You can fix them by selecting the correct column from the dropdown menu or clicking Don't Import to ignore the column.

-Once the import is complete, you will receive a notification stating "Your product import has completed.
-X records were added, X records were updated and X were ignored."
+Once the import is complete, you will receive a notification stating "Your product import has completed. # records were added, # records were updated and # were ignored."

 If any records were ignored, click View ignored products (CSV) to determine what needs to be corrected.

 Your import will be successful if no records were ignored.
-You can now see the imported suppliers for each individual product on the Edit Product page in the Catalog > Products section.
+You can now see the imported suppliers for each individual product on the Edit Product page in Catalog > Products.